 White River State Trail

 The White River State Trail travels 19 miles through southeastern Wisconsin.
-It starts in Elkhorn (Walworth County) and ends in Dover (Racine County) on Vandenboom Road.
-The trail is divided into 2 distinct sections, separated by a 2-mile gap in the city of Burlington.
+It starts in the Walworth County city of Elkhorn, and ends in the Town of Dover in Racine County.
+Specifically, its terminuss on at Vandenboom Road.
+The trail is divided into two distinct sections, separated by a two-mile gap in the city of Burlington.
 City street bike lanes and a short path allow cyclists to travel through Burlington, linking the two sections of trail.

 The White River State Trail follows the route of a former rail line.
-The Racine, Janesville, and Mississippi Railroad began purchasing land in 1854, and the route was completed in 1856.
-Ten years later the company re-incorporated as the Western Union Railroad Company.
+The Racine, Janesville, and Mississippi Railroad began purchasing land in 1854, and the line was completed in 1856.
+Ten years later, the company re-organized as the Western Union Railroad Company.
 In 1900, it was sold to the Chicago, Milwaukee, St. Paul and Pacific Railroad Company.
-The “Milwaukee Road,” as it was also called, filed bankruptcy in the 1980s, and sold the portion of track where the White River State Trail now runs to the Soo Line.
+The “Milwaukee Road,” as it was also called, filed bankruptcy in the 1980s, and sold the corridor to the Soo Line.
 In 1985, it was sold to the Canadian Pacific Railway.

-The White River State Trail is now part of the “Route of the Badger,” a project aiming to link southeastern Wisconsin trails into a network encompassing over 700 miles of trails.
-As of 2022, there were about 350 miles of connected trails.
+White River State Trail is part of the “Route of the Badger,” a project linking southeastern Wisconsin trails into a network of over 700 miles.
+As of 2022, there were 350 miles of connected trails.
+Extension of the White River Trail further east is part of a future plan.
+It will eventually advance from Vandenboom Road in Dover through Union Grove, Sturtevant, and Mt.
+Pleasant to Racine.
+In 2014, that portion of their line became available for purchase.

 The White River State Trail journeys through farm fields and wetlands, and traverses the communities of Springfield and Lyons.
 The path takes its name from the White River, which flows 19 miles from Geneva Lake to the Fox River in Burlington.
 The trail crosses the river a mile east of Lyons, and other creeks cross the path as well.
 Wildlife, songbirds, and a host of tree and wildflower species are seen along the trail.